Cheatkit/.github/.github/ISSUE_TEMPLATE/contributing.md

 ## Issue Submission Guidelines

+Note the header `Issue Submission Guidelines` can be deleted after ensuring everything is in order.

 Thank you for your interest in contributing to our project!
 Before submitting an issue, please ensure that you have followed these guidelines:

 ### Issue Title